Sunny Malton

-Sandeep Singh Sidhu (born November 15, 1989), known as Sunny Malton, is a Punjabi Canadian rapper and singer.
+Sandeep Singh Sidhu (born November 15, 1989), known as Sunny Malton, is a Canadian rapper and singer of Punjabi music.
 He rose to mainstream with his track 'Issa Jatt' with Sidhu Moose Wala.
 His song Levels with Sidhu charted at 32 on Canadian Hot 100.

-He is the co-founder of Brown Boys and TPM Records and known as the right-hand man of rapper Sidhu Moose Wala.
+He is the co-founder of Brown Boys and TPM Records.

 Early life and education

-Sandeep was born on November 15, 1989 into a Canadian Punjabi Sikh family and grew up and attended secondary school in Malton, Toronto.
-He worked at Canadian Tire before the success of his music career.
+Sandeep was born on November 15, 1989 into a Canadian Punjabi Sikh family from India and grew up in Malton, Mississauga.
+He attended Lincoln M. Alexander Secondary School, and worked at Canadian Tire before the success of his music career.

 Career

 Early career

 In 2016, Malton released a freestyle diss track called 'Jus Remain Humble Doe' on the beat from Fire Squad by J Cole, towards Fateh, Jus Reign, Lilly Singh and Humble the Poet.
 One prominent line included "He fake with that beard, Rick Ross" directed at Fateh.

-Rise to Fame
+Rise to fame

 In August 2017, Sidhu Moosewala and Byg Byrd released "So High" which became Moosewala's most successful track and the pinnacle of his musical career.
 Malton can be heard at the start of the song saying "Imma Imma Brown Boy" which became an iconic catchphrase.
 He can also been seen throughout the music video, which was shot in Toronto.
-Malton's first music collaboration with Sidhu, was the song "Issa Jatt" in October 2021.
+Malton's first music collaboration with Sidhu, was the song "Issa Jatt" in October 2017.

 In 2017, Malton featured on "Just Listen" by Sidhu Moosewala.
 The song managed to reach 12th in the UK Asian Charts.
 Other significant Malton collaborations and features included "Just Listen" (2018), "East Side Flow" (2019), "Sidhu's Anthem" (2019), "Chosen" (2019), "B-Town (2019) and "Never Fold" (2022).